GSA/piv-guides/_networkconfig/03_managingtrustroots.md

   certutil –viewdelstore –enterprise NTAuth
 ```

 Depending on your Active Directory topology, it could take several hours to propagate any changes throughout the agency.
 To propagate from the domain controller(s) to the enterprise, a group policy update can be forced to an OU via Group Policy Management Console.
-If troubleshooing a single computer, either of the commands run as administrator on the local computer should work:
+If troubleshooing a single computer, running either of the following commands, from an elevated command prompt, on the problem computer should work:

 ```
   gpupdate /force